Drwuu/Drwuu/README.md

 - GIT, Unix Commands, Makefile, Studio Code
 - Debugging (GDB), Memory Leaks (Valgrind)

-These repositories contains my the projects done for the 42 Common Core.
-Below is a summary of each project.
 ## Libft
 - Implemented a library of standard C functions.
 - Gained a deep understanding of memory allocation, data structures, and basic algorithms.